realpython/python-guide/docs/scenarios/web.rst

 Gondor has a guide on deploying `Django projects <https://gondor.io/support/django/setup/>`_.

-Gondor is run by a significantly smaller (but loved!) company than Heroku.
+Gondor is run by a small company, and does not have a large number of users.

 Templating
 ::::::::::